 Limited data are available in patients with mild to moderate hypotension, and ivabradine should therefore be used with caution in these patients.
-Ivabradine is contra-indicated in patients with severe hypotension (blood pressure < 90/50 mmHg) (see section 4.3).
+Ivabradine is contra-indicated in patients with severe hypotension (blood pressure < 90/50 mmHg).

 Atrial fibrillation - Cardiac arrhythmias